by Kamwangi Njue

 wamekuja wote wanaimba – mpaka maaskari

-The President imposed a curfew on twenty-seventh of March.
+The President imposed a curfew on the twenty-seventh of March.
 Ten days later, at least 6 people were reported dead.
-By fifth of June, the number of police murders were 26.
-All from poor neighborhoods.
-IPOA reports 87 complaints of police violence have been lodged since the curfew, including shootings, robbery, and sexual assault.
+By the fifth of June, the number of police murders was at 26.
+All from poor neighbourhoods.
+IPOA reports 87 complaints of police violence have been lodged since the curfew, including shootings, robbery and sexual assault.

 If they can dare sing, if they can partake in this act of sustained tonality and rhythm, they might as well have a sense of being.